[UPDATE] Spotify Confirms It Has Discontinued the Premium Lite Plan Six Months After Launch in India

 Spotify launched its most affordable Premium subscription in India in November last year.
 Dubbed Spotify Premium Lite, the music streaming service has removed the new subscription tier from its website and the mobile app, seemingly discontinuing the Spotify Lite plan six months after its introduction.
 On top of this, the company has also revised the prices of other Spotify Premium tiers in India, reducing the subscription fee of the Standard and the Student plans.
 However, the cost of the top-of-the-line Spotify Premium Platinum remains unchanged.
 While the prices of the two tiers have seen a downward revision in the country, they still offer the same benefits.

-UPDATE: A Spotify spokesperson confirmed to Gadgets360 on Wednesday that the company has discontinued the Spotify Premium Lite plan in India.
+UPDATE: Spotify confirmed to Gadgets360 on Wednesday that the company has discontinued the Spotify Premium Lite plan in India.
 The company said, "We occasionally adapt the plans we offer, based on market opportunity and to provide choice to and value to users.
-In India, the Lite plan is no longer available."
+In India, the Lite plan is no longer available.
+Spotify Lite users are being offered to move to Spotify Standard at the same price.
+Users have already been informed about this transition."

 Advertisement